pytest-dev/pyfakefs/docs/usage.rst

-This mechanism is used in pyfakefs itself to patch the external modules `pathlib2` and `scandir` if present, and the following example shows how to fake a module in Django that uses OS file system functions:
+This mechanism is used in pyfakefs itself to patch the external modules `pathlib2` and `scandir` if present, and the following example shows how to fake a module in Django that uses OS file system functions (note that this has now been been integrated into pyfakefs):

 .. code:: python